nyagato-00/predictor/README.md

 ["course-1", "course-2"].each { |course| recommender.topics.process_item!(course) }
 ```

-As noted above, it's important to remember that if you don't use the bang methods (add_set! and add_single!), you'll need to manually update your similarities.
+As noted above, it's important to remember that if you don't use the bang methods (add_set! and add_single!), you'll need to manually update your similarities (the bang methods will likely suffice for most use cases though).
 You can do so a variety of ways.
 * If you want to simply update the similarities for a single item in a specific matrix:
   ````
   recommender.matrix.process_item!(item)